rockNroll87q/segmentation_survey/README.md

 The source code to replicate the test is made available here.

-## Demo
+## Usage

-Please look at `demo.py` to see an example on how to use the code.
+Not particular requirement are needed, just [Psychopy](https://www.psychopy.org/).
+Use the builder to run the code.

 ## Authors